morristech/raspberry-pi/README.md

 1. Install Raspbian to an SD card.
     1. Use a tool such as **balenaEtcher** (https://www.balena.io/etcher/) to write the image into the SD card.
     1. See https://www.raspberrypi.org/documentation/installation/installing-images/ for other methods.
-1. (Optional) Enable SSH on the flashed OS. *This setep is not needed if you are directly connecting a monitor and peripherals*.
+1. (Optional) Enable SSH on the flashed OS. *This step is not needed if you are directly connecting a monitor and peripherals*.
     1. Add an empty file named ssh to the boot partition of the SD card, using another computer (not the Raspberry pi).
 See https://www.raspberrypi.org/documentation/remote-access/ssh/ for more details.
 1. Enter the SD card to the Raspberry Pi and connect the power.
 1. Access the terminal (if directly connected or using SSH).